sidiandi/Amg.Build/Readme.md

 ## Todo

+* Print return value of Commands
 * Terminate on the first failed [Once] call.
-* clear all Sonar Analyzer findings
 * Prepend class name to once methods in log
 * Adapter to use Cake extensions

 ## Done

+* clear all Sonar Analyzer findings
 * creator tool "amgbuild.exe" creates and fixes Amg.Build scripts
 * nullable references
 * netcoreapp3.0